mindsphere/mindconnect-nodejs/CONTRIBUTING.md

 ### `npm run test`

-Transpiles the typescript and runs the mocha unit test suite
+Transpiles the typescript and runs the full mocha unit test suite. (this only works on normal developer tenants)

+### `npm run sanity`

+Transpiles the typescript and runs the mocha unit tests marked with @sanity (this only works on normal developer tenants)

+### `npm run s4f`

+Transpiles the typescript and runs the mocha unit tests marked with @s4f.
+This can be used on start-for-free tenants to sanity check the library before submiting a pull request.

 ### `npm run test-dev`